LalitSharma74/tesla-UI-react/README.md

-A Responsive real-like Tesla landing paage Clone created with ReactJs,React-router, Redux for state management, AOS, Styled-components and Material-UI.
+A Responsive real-like Tesla landing page created with ReactJs,React-router, Redux for state management, AOS, Styled-components and Material-UI.